Package 'arcgeocoder'

 full_results

-returns all available data from the API service.
-If FALSE (default) only latitude, longitude and address columns are returned.
+Logical.
+If TRUE, return all available API fields.
+FALSE (default) returns latitude, longitude and address only.

 return_coords